Teri Raah Main Rul Gai

 Teri Raah Main Rul Gai is a 2012 Pakistani drama serial directed by Amin Iqbal, produced by Asif Raza Mir and Babar Javed under their production banner A&B Entertainment and written by Maimoona Khursheed.
 The drama stars Samiya Mumtaz, Sami Khan and Yumna Zaidi in lead roles.
 The drama was first aired 6 October 2012 on Urdu 1, where it aired every Monday at 9:00 P.M.
-The drama was based on the novel of same name by Maimoona Khursheed.
+The drama was based on Maimoona Khursheed's novel of the same name.